 \textbf{Decoupled GNNs. } Unlike standard GNNs, which sequentially stack non-linear graph convolution layers, decoupled GNNs simplify the graph convolution by decoupling the model into two steps: hop feature propagation and an MLP classifier for prediction.
-Depending on the propagation order, there are two typical ways to decouple these two operations: (1) \textit{pre-processing} that first pre-computes the feature propagation, \eg, $\mathbf{X}=\sum_{i=0}^L \theta_i\mathbf{A}^i\mathbf{X}$, and then applies the MLP classifier for each node representation $\mathbf{X}^L$ individually.
-SGC~\cite{wu2019simplifying} simplifies GNNs into a linear model $\mathbf{Y}=\mathbf{A}^L\mathbf{X}\mathbf{W}$, which achieves faster computation.
+Depending on the propagation order, there are two typical ways to decouple these two operations: (1) \textit{Pre-processing} that first pre-computes the feature propagation, \eg, $\mathbf{X}=\sum_{i=0}^L \theta_i\mathbf{\hat{A}}^i\mathbf{X}$, and then applies the MLP classifier for each node representation $\mathbf{X}^L$ individually.
+SGC~\cite{wu2019simplifying} simplifies GNNs into a linear model $\mathbf{Y}=\mathbf{\hat{A}}^L\mathbf{X}\mathbf{W}$, which achieves faster computation.
 However, it only considers the $L$ hop features, and the linear layer limits its expressiveness.
 S2GC~\cite{zhu2020simple} extends the SGC by using the simple spectral graph convolution to average the propagated features in multi-hop.
 It also proposes utilizing MLP as a classifier.
 Different from S2GC, SIGN~\cite{frasca2020sign} uses the concatenation of multi-hop features, with an individual W for each hop transformation, to achieve better performance.
-(2) \textit{post-processing} that propagates multi-hop features after an MLP predictor: $\mathbf{Y}=\textstyle{\sum_{i=0}^L \theta_i}\mathbf{A}^i\operatorname{MLP}(\mathbf{X})$.
+(2) \textit{Post-processing} that propagates multi-hop features after an MLP predictor: $\mathbf{Y}=\textstyle{\sum_{i=0}^L \theta_i}\mathbf{\hat{A}}^i\operatorname{MLP}(\mathbf{X})$.
 To this end, APPNP~\cite{klicpera2018predict} utilizes the approximate personal PageRank filter as a feature propagator, while GPRGNN~\cite{chien2020adaptive} further utilizes a learnable generalized PageRank for the weights of theta to enhance performance.
 However, such post-processing still needs to propagate high-cost features during training, limiting its scalability compared to pre-processing.

-Although these decoupled GNNs efficiently propagate features, they usually suffer suboptimal results in heterophilic datasets due to the lack of non-linear interactions among nodes.
-Similar to pre-processing methods, we also use the pre-computed hop features of nodes for high scalability.
-The difference lies in that we explicitly consider the non-linear interaction among hops, which is more expressive and can enhance the discriminative ability of nodes.
+Although decoupled GNNs efficiently propagate features, they usually suffer suboptimal results in heterophilic graphs due to the lack of non-linear node interactions.
+Our proposed approach builds on the efficiency of pre-computed hop features, as in decoupled GNNs.
+However, we introduce a novel paradigm that explicitly considers the non-linear interactions among hops, which is more expressive and discriminative without sophisticated node interactions.